andysvints/X-ADCommander/README.md

 5. If the files were downloaded as a ZIP from the internet, you may need to unblock them:
    - In PowerShell: `Get-ChildItem -Path .\X-ADCommander\* -Recurse | Unblock-File`

+6. Ensure your execution policy allows running the module.
+For example, to set `Bypass` for the current user:
+  - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force`

-6. Import the module:
+7. Import the module:
    - `Import-Module X-ADCommander`

-7. Start the interactive console:
+8. Start the interactive console:
    - `Start-XADCommander`

 ## Usage